HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Experiments

 \subsection{Ablations: Topological Guide Analysis}

-During the experiments, we observe that HOG-Diff exhibits superior performance on complex datasets such as QM9 and ZINC250k, but comparatively modest results on the Ego-small dataset.
+Throughout the experiments, we observe that HOG-Diff exhibits superior performance on complex molecular datasets, but comparatively modest results on the Ego-small dataset.
 Statistics and visualizations in~\cref{app:exp_set,app:vis} reveal that Ego contains the fewest higher-order structures among the datasets analyzed, suggesting that the choice of guide plays a pivotal role in the effectiveness of generation.
 To validate this hypothesis, we conduct further ablations using different types of topological information as guides.

 We first compare two types of guides: structures derived from 2-cell filtering (Cell) and Gaussian random noise (Noise).
-Employing noise as a guide aligns with classical diffusion paradigms that generate samples by progressively denoising noisy data. \cref{fig:abl-curve} visualizes how the spectrum loss changes during the training process.
+Employing noise as a guide aligns with classical diffusion paradigms that generate samples by progressively denoising noisy data. ~\cref{fig:abl-curve} visualizes how the spectrum loss changes during the training process.
 It shows that our framework (red curve) converges faster than the classical method (blue curve), which is consistent with our theoretical results in~\Cref{pro:training}.

 In the sampling procedure, we further evaluate peripheral structures (Periph.), obtained by removing cell components, as guides.
-As shown in~\cref{tab:ablation-tab}, both peripheral and noise guides perform worse than cell-based guides, providing empirical support for the tighter reconstruction error bound established in~\Cref{pro:reconstruction-error}.
+As shown in~\cref{tab:ablation-tab}, both peripheral and noise guides underperform cell-based guides, providing empirical support for the tighter reconstruction error bound established in~\Cref{pro:reconstruction-error}.
 These results indicate that certain topologies, particularly cells, are more effective in guiding generation, highlighting the importance of selecting appropriate topological structures to steer toward meaningful outputs.
-Moreover, this finding suggests that guides could serve as diagnostic tools for assessing whether specific topologies are essential to the architecture.
+Moreover, this finding suggests that guides could serve as diagnostic tools for assessing whether specific topologies are essential to a given architecture.
 Systematic analysis of different guides promises to enhance interpretability, clarify how topologies affect generation, and inform the design of more effective graph generative models.